Building Learning Power

 Collaborating - respecting and recognising other viewpoints, adding to and drawing from the team's strengths.

 Empathy and Listening - listen to others, understanding the viewpoints of others.

 Imitating - adopt positive methods, habits or values from people around you.

 Interdependence - knowing when to learn on your own or with others.

 We have extremely high expectations of our pupils and their learning behaviours.
 To celebrate their achievement, we have developed a 'house points' system that rewards pupils who demonstrate that the are stretching their learning muscles.
-These achievement are rewarded in a weekly celebration assembly where children are selected to be 'Powerful Learner Of The Week'.
-Our children love it when they earn house point tokens and seeing who is winning by looking at our central display.
+These achievements are rewarded in a weekly celebration assembly where children are selected to be 'Powerful Learner Of The Week'.
+Our children love to earn house point tokens and competing to become the winning house.